Updated: Nov 18

 Sam Chan, writer of Evangelism in a Skeptical World summarises the power of hospitality,

 “…there is a distinction between loving someone and agreeing with them.
 For example, Jesus can eat with sinners, but that doesn’t mean he agrees with what they’re doing… Giving hospitality to our non-Christian friends is a proclamation of the gospel…we can eat with those who aren’t Christians; we love them but don’t agree with them.
 But we eat with them nonetheless because we love.”

 Organisations like Friends International (FI) are using this as a model for ministry.
 With over 40 branches across the UK, FI welcome international students through events, trips, cafes, English classes and hospitality schemes, all in partnership with the local church.
-In many of the branches, FI connects volunteer hosts from local churches with students so that students can experience not just a British home, but a Christian home.
+In many of the branches, FI connects volunteer hosts from local churches with students so that students can experience not just a local home, but a Christian home.
 The relationships built between host and student often become close and can lead to students becoming Christians, being discipled and prepared for when they return home.
 The hospitality of the local church is vital for international students from countries that are closed to the gospel hearing the good news and returning home to share it.
 With over 400,000 international students from all over the world in the UK, global mission has never been so easy and cost effective for the UK church.

 Eating together is a simple way of allowing those outside the church to feel loved and welcomed before Jesus has been proclaimed verbally.
 Tim Chester emphasises Jesus strategy for teaching and preaching in his book A Meal With Jesus,